soumitradev/HPCWiki/docs/misc_docs/usage/usage.md

 -   User accounts are personal and therefore users are requested not to share their `ssh` keys as it may lead to unauthorised access.

--   The user accounts are subjected to institute IT policies and violation of these policies can result in termination of the account.

 -   All user accounts are non-transferable.

--   Users can access the HPC facility through the public domain `hpc.bits-hyderabad.ac.in`.
+-   Users can access the HPC facility through the public domain `login.hpc.bits-hyderabad.ac.in`.
 More details on accessing **Sharanga** are provided in the FAQs document.

 -   `root` access is prohibited to the users.